-[Section 15 amended by No. 24 of 1995 s.
+[Section 15 amended: No. 24 of 1995 s.
 16.]

 16. Excavation of Aboriginal sites

 (1) Subject to section 18, the right to excavate or to remove any thing from an Aboriginal site is reserved to the Registrar.

 (2) The Registrar, on the advice of the Committee, may authorise the entry upon and excavation of an Aboriginal site and the examination or removal of any thing on or under the site in such manner and subject to such conditions as the Committee may advise.